Innocent Bashungwa

-Innocent Lugha Bashungwa (born May 5, 1979) is Minister of State in the President’s Office (Regional Administration and Local Government) in Tanzania.
-He previously served as Minister of Information, Culture, Arts and Sports and is a member of the Chama Cha Mapinduzi political party.
+Innocent Lugha Bashungwa (born May 5, 1979) is a Tanzanian politician who has served as the Minister of Works in Tanzania since 2023.
+He previously served as Minister of Information, Culture, Arts and Sports, Minister of Defence and National Service and a Minister of State in the President's Office (Regional Administration and Local Government) in Tanzania and is a member of the Chama Cha Mapinduzi political party.
 He was elected MP representing Karagwe in 2015.

 Political career

 He was appointed Deputy Minister of Agriculture by President John Magufuli on 10 November 2018.
 On November 13, 2018, he was sworn in as Deputy Minister.
 In June 2019, Joseph Kakunda was replaced by Innocent Bashungwa as the minister of Industry, Trade and Investment, he went on to serve at this docket for a year before the parliament was dissolved on June 16, 2020.

 In Magufuli's second cabinet, he was appointed as the Minister of Information, Culture, Artists and Sports.
 Following the January 2022 reshuffle of the Suluhu Cabinet, he assumed the position of the Minister of State in the President's Office.